Cedric225-dev/Popcalc/README.md

 3: Press 'Input', an alert pop-up will come up with the input name, views-per-day and bookmark-to-viewer percentage.

 4: After you close this alert, you will get an error 405 message.
 This is normal, simply hit f5/refresh to use it again.

+PLANS FOR UPDATES:

+The downloadable branch is an attempt to make a more functional version of the calculator that users will need to download locally.
+Using HTML and Javascript means that no special program will be needed to run the code, but this is the only solution that will be free and anonymous.

+Users are still encouraged to browse the code in the github repo, if they are concerned that this calculator is doing more than it seems.